jon-heard/obsidian-inline-scripts-library/mythicgme.sfile.md

 return result + "\n- setup:\n    - ";
 ```
 __
-scene {chaosAdjust} - Shift the chaos value by {chaosAdjust} (1, 0 or -1), then increment the current scene and run a scene check.
+scene {chaosAdjust: required, -1 or 1} - Shift the chaos value by {chaosAdjust}, then increment the current scene and run a scene check.
 ***